Esri/arcgis-runtime-samples-android/kotlin/vector-tiled-layer-custom-style/README.md

 ## How to use the sample

 Pan and zoom to explore the vector tile basemap.
+Select a theme to see it applied to the vector tile basemap.

 ## How it works

 1. Construct an `ArcGISVectorTiledLayer` with the URL of a custom style from AGOL.
-    * Follow these steps to create a vector tiled layer with a custom style from offline resources:
+2. Alternatively, construct an `ArcGISVectorTiledLayer` by taking a portal item offline and apply it to an offline vector tile package:
     i.
-Construct an `VectorTileCache` using the name of the local vector tile package.
+Create an `PortalItem` using the URL of a custom style.
     ii.
-Create an `PortalItem` using the URL of a custom style.
+Create an `ExportVectorTilesTask` using the portal item.
     iii.
-Create an `ExportVectorTilesTask` using the portal item.
+Get the `ExportVectorTilesJob` using `ExportVectorTilesTask.exportStyleResourceCache(withDownloadDirectory:)`.
     iv.
-Get the `ExportVectorTilesJob` using `ExportVectorTilesTask.exportStyleResourceCache(downloadDirectory)`.
+Start the job using  `ExportVectorTilesJob.start()`.
     v.
-Start the job using  `ExportVectorTilesJob.start()`.
+Construct an `VectorTileCache` using the name of the local vector tile package.
     vi.
 Once the job is complete, construct an `ArcGISVectorTiledLayer` using the vector tile cache and the `ItemResourceCache` from the job's result.
-2. Create an `Basemap` from the `ArcGISVectorTiledLayer`.
+3. Create an `Basemap` from the `ArcGISVectorTiledLayer`.
-3. Assign the `Basemap` to the map's `basemap`.
+4. Assign the `Basemap` to the map's `basemap`.

 ## Relevant API